-Begin with brunch
+Start with brunch in Victoria

 Instead, we went to West Coast Waffles, which I had read about while doing my research.
 The waffles were reasonably priced at $12 and we tried both a sweet and savoury option.
-I did like the nutella waffle, as it was piled on and very rich.
+I did like the Nutella waffle, as it was piled on and very rich.
 But our savoury option wasn’t the best.
 There was too much salsa and the eggs didn’t taste like they were freshly made.
-It wasn’t the best meal to start our trip, but fortunately it only got better.
+It wasn’t the best meal to start our trip, but fortunately, it only got better.

 Side note: After some post-research, it seems Willie’s Cafe & Bakery and Blue Fox Cafe are two other popular options.
 My friend also parked his car in Chinatown, which cost $10 for the day.
 Not bad for inner-city parking!

 There’s a lot to see and do within walking distance in downtown Victoria.
 Follow Government Street and check out Chinatown first, which is Canada’s oldest Chinatown.
 It’s home to Fan Tan Alley, which is also Canada’s narrowest street.

 Next head to Lower Johnson Street and its colourful buildings.
 The architecture in Victoria is pristine.
 It seems every building is historic and well-maintained.
 I couldn’t stop taking photos of the buildings and the colourful floral baskets hanging everywhere.

 We stopped at a few shops along Government Street and took a detour through the Bay Centre.
 Then we made it to Wharf Street and the Inner Harbour.
 This beautiful waterfront area is where you’ll find the Fairmont Empress Hotel and the British Columbia Parliament Building, which is home to the province’s Legislative Assembly.